shanethehat/vagrant-chef-lamp/README.md

-# Simple Vagrant LAMP set up with Chef
+# Practise Symfony App using Vagrant and Chef

-This is a simple VM that runs using Vagrant and VirtualBox.
-Sets up a LAMP server on Ubuntu 12.04.
+This is a simple Symfony application that runs from a Vagrant powered VM.
+The VM is running on Ubuntu 12.04 with PHP 5.3.10.

 ## Usage